 Maryland Disorderly Conduct Attorney

+Disorderly conduct is charged as a misdemeanor and is accompanied by serious penalties upon conviction.
+Consult with a skilled criminal defense lawyer if you are facing such charges to explore your options for a strong defense.
 Disorderly conduct, also referred to as disturbing the peace, encompasses different versions of generally the same behavior according to Maryland law.
 Both are two sides of the same basic catchall charge that are commonly used when police believe that a suspect’s behavior justifies arrest, but they may not have technically broken any other law.
 A Maryland disorderly conduct lawyer can explain what you can expect from these charges.

 Common Disorderly Conduct Charges